 - How many people open your emails

 - Which email signup forms bring the most sign-ups

 - Who are your most active subscribers and what they like

 - Which types of emails generate the most website click-throughs

 Top-Rated Email Marketing Software

-- Sendinblue: Ranked as the most intuitive by first-time users despite having a host of advanced email marketing features such as personalization tools, custom email automation rules, and a fully-functional sales CRM.
+- Sendinblue: Ranked as the most intuitive by first-time users despite having a host of advanced email marketing features such as personalization tools, custom email automation rules, and a fully functional sales CRM.

-- Constant Contact: Provides drag & drop email design tools, excellent audience segmentation functionality, and email automation suite.
+- Constant Contact: Provides drag & drop email design tools, excellent audience segmentation functionality, and an email automation suite.
 A great choice for small businesses.

 - GetResponse: Best suited for eCommerce businesses and marketers relying on webinars to build their email list.

 Why would anyone subscribe to your email list?

 A 2020 survey by HubSpot shows that people subscribe to an email list to: